j-vee/ckeditor_accordion/README.txt

 3. Edit a text format's settings (usually Basic HTML)
 4. Drag n Drop the Add Accordion -button to the toolbar to show it to the users
 5. Scroll down to the bottom to the input Allowed HTML tags
-6. Find and replace <dl> with <dl class>
-   This ensures CKEditor doesn't remove the class name that the accordion uses.